Add a network zone to Global Session Policies

 Indicate your conditions.

-If a user’s IP is: Use the dropdown menu to assign location parameters.
-You can specify whether Anywhere, In zone, or Not in zone will prompt authentication.
+- If a user’s IP is: Use the dropdown menu to assign location parameters.
+You can specify whether Anywhere, In zone, or Not in zone prompt authentication.

-Manage configuration for Network: Click the Manage Configurations for Network link to access your gateway settings that enable your choice of access.
-For more on gateway settings, see About IP zones.
+- Manage configuration for Network: Click the Manage Configurations for Network link to access your gateway settings that enable your choice of access.
+For more on gateway settings, see IP zones.

-And secondary factor: Indicate whether a secondary factor is required.
-Selecting this box also displays radio buttons that determine whether the prompt is triggered per a device, at every sign-on, or per a session time that you specify.
+- And secondary factor: Indicate whether a secondary factor is required.
+Radio buttons appear that determine whether the prompt is triggered by a device, at every sign-on, or by a session time that you specify.
 Choosing Every Time doesn't allow end users to control MFA prompts.

-Factor Lifetime: If you require a secondary factor, use this dropdown menu to specify how much time must elapse before the user is challenged again for the secondary factor.
-The default lifetime is 15 minutes, and the maximum period is 6 months.
+- Factor Lifetime: If you require a secondary factor, use this dropdown to specify how much time must elapse before the user is challenged again for the secondary factor.
+The default lifetime is 15 minutes, and the maximum period is six months.

-Whenever you edit a network zone, you need to wait approximately 60 seconds for the change to propagate across all servers and take effect.
+When you edit a network zone,wait approximately 60 seconds for the change to propagate across all servers and take effect.